Narayana108/awesome-privacy/README.md

 > only open source hardware that is lacking and people willing to do the right thing.

 # Things to do
-> Use software created by the people for the people
+> Use software created by the people for the people.
-> Lets protect our freedom of speech which is under attack right now
+> Lets protect our freedom of speech which is under attack right now before we
+> end up like China
 - Promote open source technologies
 - Promote privacy first software
 - Promote blockchain and decentralisation